 Exploration of the North Rackla block commenced with detailed heavy mineral sampling to define portions of the drainages which hosted mineralization.
 These watersheds were then evaluated using composite soil-talus samples collected at 25 metre intervals along 200 metre spaced lines.
 Where favourable results were obtained, infill lines were completed down to a 50 metre spacing to define the mineralization source.
 Almost 30,000 composite soil-talus samples have been collected on the North Rackla block.

 The soil-talus sampling has identified several mineralized zones within the 15km x 15km North Rackla claim block.
 The most advanced of these is the Massive Sulphide Zone.

-The Massive Sulphide Zone has so far been traced for almost 2.5 kilometres and hosts high silver, lead and zinc values.
+The Main Zone within the Massive Sulphide Project has so far been traced for 2.3 kilometres by drilling and hosts high silver, lead and zinc values.
+Recent analyses have shown this mineralization is also enriched in germanium.
 The mineralization is hosted in Proterozoic aged rocks and has elevated manganese values similar to the Sedex style Sullivan and Mt Isa Mines.

 Since the initial drill program in late 2016 Cantex has aggressively advanced the project, with over 60,000 metres in 260 holes having been drilled.
 Due to the long strike length the Main Zone has now been divided into three areas: the Discover Sector, the Central Sector and the Extension Sector.
 These are shown in the figure below.